 - Cable TV – What are you paying for cable TV?

 - ATM Withdrawals – Add up all the ATM withdraws throughout the month.

 First, let’s take a look at what you’re spending.
 Then we’ll go over ways you can increase your income.

 We signed up for $5 Meal Plan – it enables you to plan as many days of meals as you need.
-It will give you an exact shopping list so you’ll eliminate any extra strips to the store.
+It will lay out as many meals as you want, along with directions and an exact shopping list.So the extra trips to the store are eliminated right away.
 It will also eliminate those nights when you order take-out because you have nothing planned.

 Take advantage of sales.
 It may seem like you’re spending more on one trip, but if you’re getting a nice discount on something and can avoid buying it the next few trips, you’re ahead.
 And you’ll also be building a nice stockpile.

 Buy store brands.
 My kids criticize me endlessly for this.
 But here’s how it adds up – let’s say a regular jar of Jiff or Skippy peanut butter is $4.49 but you can get the store brand for $3.49.
 I’m no mathematician, but that’s around a 25% savings.
 If you’re spending $125 on this trip, but you can save even 15% on this trip, that’s $18.75 savings.
 Repeat those same savings each week of the year and you’ve saved $975.
 That could pay off a credit card or buy a nice weekend away!